wpengine/faustjs/DEVELOPMENT.md

 ### NPM Packages

-When working on the npm packages in this repository, use our Lerna setup from the project root:
+NPM packages are managed from the project root using [Workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).
+To get started, run:

-1. Ensure that `.env.local` exists and is correctly configured in `examples/getting-started` and `examples/preview`.
+1. `npm install`
-2. `npm run bootstrap`
+2. `npm run dev`

-3. `npm run dev`
+The local copy of each package is automatically symlinked in `node_modules` when running `npm install` from the project root.
+Likewise, each package is automatically built when running `npm run dev`.

-When switching git branch, run `npm run clean` from the root and then re-run `npm run bootstrap`.
+When switching git branch, run `npm run clean` from the root and then re-run `npm run dev`.

 ### Plugins